Dismas House of Nashville

 - Schedule and, if necessary, escort/transport clients to outside service agencies as needed.

-- Prepare required forms and keep accurate, up-to-date documentation on all clients.
-Including but not limited to, re-entry plans, case notes, etc.
+- Prepare required forms and keep accurate, up-to-date documentation on all clients that is regularly inputted into our data management system, Apricot, in a timely fashion including but not limited to, progress notes, relapse prevention plans, case notes, appointments, demographics, etc. within 24-48 hours of meeting, appointment, etc. related to resident).

-- Maintain regular communication with Probation/Parole Officers about concerns and/or change of status of residents.
+- Maintain regular communication with POs about concerns and/or change of status of residents.

 - Performs other duties as assigned and needed.